Pava_Rajadora_-_Pipile_cumanensis-Blue-throated_Piping-guan

 Habitat: The Blue-throated Piping-guan inhabits humid forests, ranging from lowland to montane regions.
 In Colombia, it can be found in various forested habitats, including both primary and secondary forests.

-Breeding behavior in Blue-throated Piping-guans typically involves the formation of monogamous pairs.
+Breeding: The Blue-throated Piping-guans involves the formation of monogamous pairs.
 They construct nests in trees, where the female lays eggs and both parents participate in incubation and caring for the young.

 Distribution